 Implied levels of oil and gas investment are derived from the production levels in each scenario.
 Upstream oil and natural gas capital expenditure includes well capex (costs related to well construction, well completion, well simulation, steel costs and materials), facility capex (costs to develop, install, maintain, and modify surface installations and infrastructure) and exploration capex (costs incurred to find and prove hydrocarbons).
 It excludes operating costs and midstream capex such as capex associated with developing LNG liquefaction capacity.

 Asset level production profiles are aggregated by geography, supply segment (onshore, offshore, shale and oil sands), supply type (crude, condensates, NGLs, natural gas) and developmental stage, i.e., classified by whether the asset is currently producing, under development, or non-producing and unsanctioned.
 As production from producing and sanctioned assets declines, incremental production from infill drilling and new, unsanctioned assets is called on to meet the oil and gas demand shortfalls.
 The investment required to bring this volume online is then added to any capital costs associated with maintaining producing and sanctioned projects.
-The average 2022-2050 decline rate for assets currently producing and under development is around 5.0% p.a. for oil and 5.5% p.a. for gas but varies widely by segment and hydrocarbon type.
-All estimates are derived from asset-level assessments from Rystad Energy.
+The average 2022-2050 decline rate for assets currently producing and under development is around 4.5% p.a. for both oil and for natural gas, although this varies widely by segment and hydrocarbon type.
+All estimates are derived using asset-level assessments from Rystad Energy.

 Wind and solar energy investment requirements are based on the capital expenditure costs associated with the deployment profiles of each technology in each scenario.